Beyond Maximum Likelihood: Variational Inequality Estimation for Generalized Linear Models: From MLE to VI

-From Figure~\ref{fig:MLE_example}, we observe that the MLE objective is smooth only in the blue case ($c=0$, $C=1$).
-In the other two settings, the objective becomes non-convex and non-smooth: the gradient-based method can easily get stuck on the left and right plateaus in the orange case ($c=0.5$, $C=3$) and on the right plateau in the green case ($c=1$, $C=5$), failing to reach the global optimum at $\beta = 0$.
-In contrast, Figure~\ref{fig:VI_example} shows that the corresponding VI vector field remains monotone in all three cases, suggesting that standard iterative methods can still converge to the global solution.
+As shown in Figures~\ref{fig:VI_example}(a) and (b), clipping induces wide flat plateaus where gradient-based MLE updates can stall and fail to reach the global minimizer at $\beta=0$.
+In contrast, Figure~\ref{fig:VI_example}(c) shows that the corresponding VI vector field remains monotone, so simple fixed-point iterations can still converge to the global solution.

+\paragraph{Equivalence under canonical links.} When the model employs a canonical link function (e.g., Logit for Logistic, Identity for Normal), the gradient of the NLL coincides exactly with the VI operator:

+This implies that MLE and VI share identical first-order optimality conditions.
+Representative examples are summarized in Table~\ref{table:summary}.
+However, for non-canonical links, this equivalence breaks, and MLE often suffers from optimization challenges.

+\paragraph{Flatness of MLE landscape.} It is well known that MLE optimization algorithms can converge slowly near the true parameter, especially in the non-canonical settings when the likelihood surface is nearly flat or ill-conditioned.
+Consider the softplus link $g^{-1}(z)=\log(1+e^z)$ in Poisson regression.
+In this case, the Hessian of the MLE objective decays rapidly in the right tail (as $z \to \infty$).
+In contrast, the Jacobian of the VI operator remains well-conditioned.
+This flatness in MLE leads to weaker local contraction and slower convergence compared to VI.

+\paragraph{Non-convexity and Non-smoothness.} More severe issues arise with robust or truncated links.
+For instance, with the two-sided clipped exponential link $g^{-1}(z)=\max\{c,\,\min\{e^z,\,C\}\}$, the composition of the NLL loss for Poisson regression and the link results in a globally non-convex and non-smooth objective.
+The MLE loss exhibits flat plateaus with zero gradients, causing gradient-based methods to get stuck.
+Conversely, the VI vector field remains monotone, ensuring that standard iterative solvers can still recover the global solution.